 If there is a disagreement about a make good agreement, either party may seek a conference or independent alternative dispute resolution (ADR) to negotiate a resolution of the dispute.
-To seek a conference or ADR, the requesting party must complete an election notice—ESR/2016/2066 (formerly EM110) and provide a copy to the CSG Compliance Unit and the other party.
+To seek a conference or ADR, the requesting party must complete an election notice—ESR/2016/2066 and provide a copy to the Department of Resources' Engagement and Compliance Unit at firstname.lastname@example.org and the other party.

 The Quick Guide—Make Good Obligations—ESR/2016/2681 explains the purpose of a bore assessment and make good agreement.
 It also contains information about make good measures and the process for resolving complaints and disputes.

 The Frequently Asked Questions—Make Good Obligations also includes information about bore assessments and make good agreements.

 The Office of Groundwater Impact Assessment (OGIA) is an independent entity, established under Chapter 3A of the Water Act, and is responsible for managing groundwater impacts in CMAs.

 When a CMA has been declared, the OGIA becomes responsible for preparing an UWIR for the CMA.
 The UWIR for the CMA will assign responsibilities to relevant resource tenure holders.

 For more information about the OGIA, refer to the OGIA website.

 On 2 August 2019, the OGIA submitted the third UWIR for the Surat CMA (Surat UWIR) to the department.
 The Surat UWIR was approved with conditions on 12 November 2019, and took effect on 16 December 2019.